-Hotel security cameras have come a long way in securing mildly-paranoid guests when it comes to hotel rooms.
+Hotel security cameras have come a long way in securing mildly paranoid guests when it comes to hotel rooms.
 However, another issue about the privacy and protection of the hotel guests may be in question.
-Installing a security camera pairs some benefits and risks to consider in the hotel industries.
+Installing a security camera pairs some benefits and risks to consider in the hotel industry.
 Specific guidelines should be strictly implemented for such safety and security.
-To help you better understand the pressing issue, we're going to discuss this matter and answer the question, are there cameras in hotel rooms?
+To help you better understand the pressing issue, we’re going to discuss this matter and answer the question, are there cameras in hotel rooms?

 Are There Cameras In Hotel Rooms

 Camera systems are an enormous must for hotels, motels, resorts, and other paying facilities.
 CCTV surveillance cameras are rising in importance in different establishments as crimes are on the rise.
 Hotels are not an exception.
 According to NYPD statistics, between 2011 and 2015, hotel and motel crimes increased by 19.3 percent.

 If you’re a hotel guest, your safety is undoubtedly your priority, as hotel crimes are no longer uncommon.
 Moreover, when staying in a hotel, you will also care about your privacy, as news spreads that certain hotels/rooms have secret security cameras.
 Whether you’re a hotel owner or a manager, it’s undoubtedly one of your essential duties to ensure that everything goes well.

 Hotel room monitoring is illegal.
 In compliance with the hotel security camera rules, CCTV surveillance cameras are NOT permitted inside the hotel room.
 Installing surveillance cameras in hotel rooms constitutes a serious invasion of privacy.
 On the other hand, mounted or built-in public areas such as lobbies, elevators, and receptions have security cameras, and it’s legal.

 Next time you stay in a hotel, check and survey your room, are there cameras in hotel rooms?